Discover what it takes to become an environmental health professional, what they do, and the salary expectations to see if it’s right for you.

 Environmental specialists and scientists made a median pay of $76,530 in May 2021.
 Those working in the federal government made more than those in any other industry, with a median salary of $103,530.
 State government employees made a median pay of $67,710.
 Most people in the field work full-time, 40-hour weeks, though extra hours are expected for field work .

-The need for environmental specialists and scientists is expected to grow about 8 percent between 2020 and 2030.
+The need for environmental specialists and scientists is expected to grow by about 5 percent between 2020 and 2030.
 That's slightly higher than other physical scientists but about the same rate as other industries.
 The job growth is due to numerous factors, such as an increased interest in the environment for the average citizen, the fact that many people in this field will retire during that time frame, and businesses continuing to worry about their impact on the environment .

 While many people who choose to study environmental health and desire a career in the field go on to become environmental health scientists or specialists, many other career options are available in this industry.